iopsmon/dc_iopsmon/README.md

 Indexes config:

-- Configrue the indexes that are set in the indexes.conf.create file
+- Configure the indexes that are set in the indexes.conf.create file

 Install: